fix8mt/uri/README.md

 # 6. Discussion
 ## i.
 Non-validating
 This class is non-validating.
 The source URI is expected to be normalised or at least parsable.
+This library provides normalization functions which you can apply to your source uri strings before construction.

 Validation is out of scope for this implementation.
 We decided against validating for a few reasons:
 1. Performance - validating is expensive; most URIs are generally parsable
 1. Complex - validation rules are complicated; for most use cases, simple rejection for gross rule violation is sufficient.
 See [URL Standard](https://url.spec.whatwg.org/) for complete validation rules.